PriNova/cody/README.md

 # <img src="https://storage.googleapis.com/sourcegraph-assets/cody/20230417/logomark-default.svg" width="26"> Cody

+## ⚠️ Important Notice
+This is a custom build with extended capabilities.
+For support and issues related to the additional features, please use this repository's issue tracker.
+Sourcegraph's official support channels do not cover the custom features added in this build.

+## **Extended Cody AI with Additional Features**

+This is a custom-enhanced fork of Cody with additional features.
+While built on Sourcegraph's Cody foundation, this version includes custom features and modifications not supported by Sourcegraph.

 **Code AI with codebase context**

 Cody is an AI coding assistant that uses the latest LLMs and codebase context to help you understand, write, and fix code faster.